Error-331/code_tests/docs/bible/links.md

 The Most Feared Word - December 1 (Hypocrisy is to despise Calvary's sacrifice);

 Crooked Rulers - December 2 (Do not be tempted to lie to yourself about certain sins that still attract you; Father, protect me from myself);

+Eighteen Long Years - December 3 (Be confident in God);